USEPA/sensortoolkit/docs/source/install.rst

 It's much easier to start over by deleting the virtual environment than deleting your installation of Python!

 In this documentation, Conda is used as it’s a simple open source environment and package manager.
-To quickly create a suitable conda virtual environment for sensortoolkit, with the required package versions, we can use the ``stk-environment.yml`` file included in the GitHub repository under the ``/environments`` folder to create the ``stk-env`` conda virtual environment.
+To quickly create a suitable Conda virtual environment for sensortoolkit, with the required package versions, we can use the ``stk-environment.yml`` file included in the GitHub repository under the ``/environments`` folder to create the ``stk-env`` Conda virtual environment.

 1 - Download YAML file
 """"""""""""""""""""""